mmsdivino/c-string-searching/README.md

 # c-string-searching
-An implement of String Searching Algorithm.
+An implementation of String Searching Algorithm.

 In folders **samples** and **tests**, there are examples to execute code.